glic3rinu/passlib/docs/lib/passlib.base.rst

 When one is specified, any ``{category}.{name}.{option}`` keywords in the configuration will override any ``{name}.{option}`` keywords.

-In order to simplify behavior and implementation, categories cannot override the ``context/{option}`` keys.
+In order to simplify behavior and implementation, categories cannot override the ``context/schemes`` keyword, though they may override the other context keys.

 Default Policies
 ================